OfficialGoldenPixel/ezeelinux-script-collection/README.md

 # ezeelinux-script-collection
-Costume scripts and aliases that you can adapt to your own needs.
+Custom scripts and aliases that you can adapt to your own needs.

 Introduction